pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_1.md

 Completing the [Pact CI/CD workshop](https://docs.pactflow.io/docs/workshops/ci-cd/) will give you a good understanding of how the Pact client libaries interact with the Pact Broker and where these interactions fit into your release pipeline.

-> Note that if you are using your own instance of the open source Pact Broker, it does not support secrets, and it does not have a user interface for managing webhooks.
-You'll need to use the API to create the webhook, and your Travis CI token will have to be stored in plain text in the webhook.
+> Note that if you are using your own instance of the open source Pact Broker, it does not support secrets, and it does not have a user interface for managing [webhooks](https://docs.pact.io/pact_broker/webhooks).
+You'll need to use the API or HAL Browser to create the webhook, and your CI token will have to be stored in plain text in the webhook.
+See the Webhooks API reference docs [here](https://docs.pact.io/pact_broker/advanced_topics/api_docs/webhooks)